 For the year, the company reported profit of $597.4 million, or $2.73 per share.
 Revenue was reported as $14.27 billion.

 The company said same-store-sales, which are a key measure for the health of a business, rose 7 percent during the quarter.
 For the calendar year, the company estimated that it increased its market share by 5 percent for used cars up to 10 years old.

 CarMax plans to open 14 new stores within the next fiscal year.

 Its shares rose $2.83, or 4.1 percent, to $71.22 in premarket trading about 30 minutes before the market open.

-CarMax shares have increased 13 percent since the beginning of the year, while the Standard & Poor's 500 index has increased roughly 8 percent.
-The stock has climbed almost 4 percent in the last 12 months.
+CarMax shares have climbed nearly 3 percent since the beginning of the year, while the Standard & Poor's 500 index has stayed nearly flat.
+The stock has increased 44 percent in the last 12 months.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on KMX at http://www.zacks.com/ap/KMX